 The Budget does not propose to expend more than is available either through current revenue sources or available fund balance.
 Use of fund balance in any funds is due to planned capital projects using accumulated reserves or bond proceeds in the prior year (such as the Rt.
-31 TIF Fund, MFT Fund, Capital Projects Fund or Water Fund).
+31 TIF Fund, MFT Fund, Capital Projects Fund, Water Fund, etc.).